eppdyl/cathode-database/README.md

 ## CITATION
 Please cite our conference paper if you are using the database and/or repository:
-P-Y C R Taunay, C J Wordingham, and E Y Choueiri, "Open electric propulsion wnth an application to thermionic orificed hollow cathodes," AIAA Propulsion and Energy Forum, 2020.
+P-Y C R Taunay, C J Wordingham, and E Y Choueiri, "Open electric propulsion with an application to thermionic orificed hollow cathodes," AIAA Propulsion and Energy Forum, 2020.
 AIAA-2020-3638